tevaughan/how-to-program/how-to-program.md

 ## Advanced Usage of a Computer

-The occasional computing device, such as one with a full, physical keyboard, allows for more *advanced* usage, in which the user can modify the device's behavior in a deep way.
+The occasional computing device, such as one with a full, physical keyboard, allows for *advanced* usage, in which the user can modify the device's behavior in a deep way.
 In such advanced usage, the user writes new software, so that the device itself might have its behavior fundamentally changed, or so that new software is written for another device.
 This advanced usage is deep in that the degree to which the device's behavior can be changed is limited only by the user's understanding of the device's operation and by the user's speculative intellect.

 Such advanced usage imposes certain requirements on the physical interface and on the software already in the device.
 In the earliest days of computing, in